MichalVasulka/DevOpsLab/README.md

 ## Image Security Scanning

-login to your DockerHub account, use your access token.
+Login to your DockerHub account, use your access token.

 Our example image with security scan: https://hub.docker.com/repository/docker/swilab/backend-img/general